TF2Stadium/Specifications/Communication.md

 Joins a lobby as a spectator (in the website, unrelated to tf2 spectating)

-* `id` - ID of the lobby the client wants to join
+* `id` - integer - ID of the lobby the client wants to join

 ### lobbyRemovePlayer

 Removes a player or a spectator from a lobby.

-* `steamid` - (optional) ID of the player to kick from a lobby.
+* `steamid` - string - (optional) ID of the player to kick from a lobby.
 If empty, removes the authenticated player from their current lobby.
 If provided, requires admin privileges.

-* `ban` - true if player is to be banned from the lobby, else false
+* `ban` - boolean - true if player is to be banned from the lobby, else false

 ### playerReady